ibm-cloud-docs/vpc/fl-analyze.md

 Currently, flow logs collect Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) traffic, but not Internet Control Message Protocol (ICMP) traffic.
 {: note}

 Each flow log object contains individual flow logs.
 To view or analyze the flow logs, use the IBM Analytics Engine.
-For more information, see the IBM Analytics Engine [Getting started tutoral](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).
+For more information, see the IBM Analytics Engine [Getting started tutorial](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).

 IBM Cloud Data Engine is depreciated and will no longer be supported after 19 January 2025.
-If you currently use existing instances of Data Engine, it is recommended that you migrate your worloads to [IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).
+If you currently use existing instances of Data Engine, it is recommended that you migrate your workloads to [IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started).
 {: deprecated}

 ## Flow log data format